• Home

 A Welsh Song in Patagonia by William Casnodyn Rhys

-What is Welsh Patagonia?
-It is the Welsh Colony in Patagonia, Argentina, in South America.
+Welsh themes continue in the story of Welsh Patagonia.
+It’s the Welsh Colony in Patagonia, Argentina, in South America, where the Welsh language is going strong.
 The Welsh call it “Y Wladfa,” which means “The Colony.”
 A Welsh Song in Patagonia tells the story of how the first arrivals from Wales founded the settlement.

 From the blurb: William Casnodyn Rhys, a young theology student, dreamed of establishing a Welsh colony where the Welsh language and culture could be preserved.
 A few years later, the Baptist congregation of the Chubut Valley Colony offered this young pastor of the Baptist Congregation of Swansea, Wales, an invitation to pastor the chapel they were building.
 Rhys accepted the offer, and with his young wife and baby daughter, Myfanwy, sailed in 1876 to Patagonian shores where they began their new home in the lower valley of the Chubut River, called Chupat by the Tehuelche Indians, and Camwy by the Welsh.